huggingface/transformers/tests/mixed_int8/README.md

 pip install accelerate
 ```

-And the snippet above should work
+and the snippet above should work.

 ### ` `bitsandbytes` operations are not supported under CPU!`